Appeal Against the Actions of a Bailiff

 Complaint Drafting and Submission

-We prepare a detailed complaint about the bailiff’s actions or inaction and submit it to the enforcement authority or directly to the court.
+We prepare a legally sound complaint against the bailiff's actions or inaction and submit it to the head of the enforcement authority or to the court.

 Appeal of Complaint Outcome

-If the enforcement authority rejects your complaint, we will help you file a formal appeal and represent your case before the court.
+Where the enforcement authority rejects the complaint, we prepare and file a court appeal and represent the client in court proceedings.

 No Time for Voluntary Compliance